voschezang/coding-handbook/project-management.md

 ### Delegation and Specialization

 **Dual-track Model**
 The structure of an organizations can be reduced to a management (planning) and worker (execution) layer.
 These two work together to deliver value to an external customer.
+Usually the boundary lies between the *what* and the *how*.

 ![plan-to-exe](img/plan-to-exe.png)